Agmes47/Agmes47.github.io/ohmyposh_install/index.md

 ###### (2) Download OhMyPosh binary file in github

 [Reference]([PowerShell和WSL for Ubuntu安装oh-my-posh_wsl ubuntu 配置oh-my-posd-CSDN博客](https://blog.csdn.net/hys__handsome/article/details/125697108)).
-Due to the mysterious awfle connection between my WSL2 and github, I went to the github release [page]([Releases · JanDeDobbeleer/oh-my-posh (github.com)](https://github.com/JanDeDobbeleer/oh-my-posh/releases)) and downloaded the [posh-linux-arm64](https://github.com/JanDeDobbeleer/oh-my-posh/releases/download/v19.3.0/posh-linux-arm64) and then moved it to '/usr/local/bin/oh-my-posh' and used 'chmod + x' to make it  executable(Assume you've known some basic Linux commands).
+Due to the mysterious awfle connection between my WSL2 and github, I went to the github release [page]([Releases · JanDeDobbeleer/oh-my-posh (github.com)](https://github.com/JanDeDobbeleer/oh-my-posh/releases)) and downloaded the [posh-linux-arm64](https://github.com/JanDeDobbeleer/oh-my-posh/releases/download/v19.3.0/posh-linux-arm64) and then moved it to '/usr/local/bin/oh-my-posh' and used `chmod + x` to make it  executable(Assuming you've known some basic Linux commands).

 ###### (3) Customize